dofloinn/Fallout3rdYear/1_SoftwareEngineering3/All notes.md

 OOP is a way of writing programmes

-An object is an abstraction of something in the **problem domain** e.g. Table
+An object is an abstraction of something in the <mark style="background: #FFB8EBA6;">problem domain</mark> e.g. Table

 <mark style="background: #FFB8EBA6;">Purpose:</mark>
 - promotes an understanding of the real world